 The short-term rating reflects our view of the town's very strong capacity to pay principal and interest when the BANs come due.
-The town maintains a low market-risk profile with strong legal authority to issue long-term debt to take out the BANs, and it is a frequent issuer that regularly provides ongoing disclosure to market participants.
+The town maintains a low market-risk profile with strong legal authority to issue long-term debt to take out the BANs, and it is a frequent debt issuer that regularly provides ongoing disclosure to market participants.

-The town's full-faith-and-credit pledge secures the bonds.
-The town's ability to raise taxes is subject to limitations of Proposition 2 1/2, which has a 2.5% ceiling on total property taxes annually, as well as the 2.5% limit on property tax increases plus the value of new growth.
-Despite limitations imposed by the commonwealth-levy-limit law, we did not make a rating distinction for the limited-tax-GO pledge due to the town's flexibility under the levy limit.
-We understand town voters have chosen to exclude the series 2017 BANs from the Proposition 2 1/2 levy limit.
+The town's full-faith-and-credit pledge, subject to the limits of Proposition 2 1/2, secures the bonds and BANs.
+Despite limitations imposed by the commonwealth-levy-limit law, we rate the limited-tax GO debt on par with our view of Harwich's general creditworthiness as expressed in the unlimited-tax GO bond rating.

+We understand town voters have chosen to exclude the series 2018 BANs from the Proposition 2 1/2 levy limit.

-Officials plan to use series 2017 BAN proceeds to fund various capital improvement projects, including marina improvements and boardwalk construction.
+Officials plan to use series 2018 BAN proceeds to fund various capital improvement projects, including marina improvements and golf course and boardwalk construction.
+They intend to use series 2018 bond proceeds to fund various town capital projects.